Our passion is to facilitate improvement in the well-being of young people.

 We provide a relaxed, comfortable and supportive environment in which young people and their parents can safely navigate life challenges.
 Support ideas and strategies are devised in consultation with parents and young people.
 We take the view that you are the experts in your own life and that our role is to help you to help yourself.

-Helping parents and clients navigate the terrain of the adolescent years is something we do regularly.
-This phase of the lifespan brings new challenges we can help you to navigate.
+Helping parents and clients navigate the bumpy terrain of the adolescent years is something we do regularly.
+This phase of the lifespan brings new challenges we can assist the teen and parent to navigate.
 Ares of concern tend to include, anxiety, low mood, resistance to boundaries / structure, device usage, social media, peer issues, conflict with and between parents, disengagement with learning, stress related to learning and assessment, time management and organisation, negative self-talk, self-harm, sleep, exercise and diet concerns, risk-taking behaviour and transition to life after school.